jzhoulon/RFC-review/20200624-pluggable-device-for-tensorflow.md

 Upon initialization of TensorFlow, it uses platform independent `LoadLibrary()` to load the dynamic library.
 The plugin library should be installed to default plugin directory "…python_dir.../site-packages/tensorflow-plugins".
 The modular tensorflow [RFC](https://github.com/tensorflow/community/pull/77) describes the process of loading plugins.

 During the plugin library initialization, TensorFlow proper calls the `SE_InitializePlugin` API (part of StreamExecutor C API) to retrieve nescessary informations from the Plugin to instantiate a StreamExecutor Platform([se::platform](https://github.com/tensorflow/tensorflow/blob/cb32cf0f0160d1f582787119d0480de3ba8b9b53/tensorflow/stream_executor/platform.h#L93) class) and register to a global object [se::MultiPlatformManager](https://github.com/tensorflow/tensorflow/blob/cb32cf0f0160d1f582787119d0480de3ba8b9b53/tensorflow/stream_executor/multi_platform_manager.h#L82), TensorFlow proper also gets the device type through `SE_InitializePlugin` and register the `PluggableDeviceFactory`with this type.
 The device type will be the device strings to be used to access pluggable device with tf.device() in python layer.
-Plugin authors needs to implement `SE_InitializePlugin` to provide the necessary informations:
+Plugin authors needs to implement `SE_InitializePlugin` and provide the necessary informations:
 ```cpp
 void SE_InitializePlugin(SE_PlatformRegistrationParams* params, TF_Status* status) {
   static const int32_t plugin_id_value = 123;